jcdavis/darkseer/README.md

 # Building

-The only requirements for building Darkseer are having gcc and `JAVA_HOME` configured to point to an installed jdk and.
+The only requirements for building Darkseer are having gcc and `JAVA_HOME` configured to point to an installed jdk.
 To build, run `make demo`, which will build both the agent as well as the interface jar, and then run a simple demo.

 If you are modifying the signature of the native methods, running `make stubs` will create a generated wrapper file `target/stubs.c`

 # Running

-To run, pass `-agentpath:path/to/ldsagent.so` to java and make sure `darkseer.jar` in on your classpath (see demo in Makefile).
+To run, pass `-agentpath:path/to/ldsagent.so` to java and make sure `darkseer.jar` in on your classpath (see the demo in the Makefile).
 You start recording via `DarkSeer.start()` and stop with `DarkSeer.end()`, which will print out the total number of bytes allocated as well and the class and size of every allocated object.

 # Limitations